-Built in 1996, this 800-square-foot studio with concrete floor features color- corrected overhead fluorescent lighting, and ample natural light from southwestern windows and skylight.
+Built in 1996, this 800-square-foot studio with concrete floor features color- corrected overhead fluorescent lighting, and ample natural light from southwestern windows and skylights.
 This studio is most often used as our printmaking studio, as it holds the Center’s Ray Trayle press and other equipment appropriate to printmaking.

 Remodeled in 1994 and 2012, this 550-square-foot studio is adjacent to and shares a partition wall with the Boyden Studio.
 It has a small sink and features a color-corrected fluorescent light system, combination incandescent overhead, and spotlights all with dimmer controls appropriate for multiple use.
 The studio has a view of sculpture garden and forest from north-facing windows.

 Built in 1999, this 500-square-foot studio with concrete floor has color-corrected overhead fluorescent lighting, with moderate natural light from windows and two sets of French doors.
-This studio houses a large double sink, three kilns, potter’s wheel, two-phase power, power tools including table saw, drill press, belt sander, compressor, other portable tools.
+This studio houses a large double sink, two electric kilns, potter’s wheel, two-phase power, power tools including table saw, drill press, belt sander, compressor, other portable tools.
 The studio includes storage space for glazes, clay, tools, woodworking tables and equipment.

 Public Gathering Spaces

 clockwise from upper left: